Justicia Now! – San Francisco Premiere

 Justicia Now! is a documentary about Chevron Texaco’s toxic legacy in the Northern Ecuadorian region of the Amazon rainforest – and a courageous group of people called Los Afectados (The Affected Ones) who are seeking justice for the ensuing cancer, sickness and death in the largest environmental class action lawsuit in history.
 Features interviews with Daryl Hannah, Pablo Fajardo(CNN Hero Award winner) and Stuart Townsend.

-Justicia Now!
-Chevron – Texaco’s toxic legacy in Ecuador
+Justicia Now - Chevron Texaco\'s toxic legacy

 WATCH THE EXTENDED TRAILER HERE: IF YOU LIKE TO YOU CAN DOWNLOAD A HIGH RES VERSION FROM MO FILMS FOR FREE.
 DOWNLOAD THE FILM FOR FREE HERE